isabella232/dynamic-media-classic.en-1/help/sharpening-image.md

 Unless you add sharpening image modifiers to the preset, the small initial load image can look soft because it is downsampled to fit into the viewer window without being sharpened.

-In SPS, Viewer Presets (like Image Presets) allow you to centralize many options into one location, including choice of skin and viewer options (such as including a Print button or controlling the speed of the zoom animation).
+In Dynamic Media Classic, Viewer Presets (like Image Presets) allow you to centralize many options into one location, including choice of skin and viewer options (such as including a Print button or controlling the speed of the zoom animation).
 Viewer Presets are found in the same section as Image Presets, under Setup &gt; Application Settings &gt; Viewer Presets.

 The Modifiers option is found under the Core Settings section of all eCatalog, Spin, and Custom Zoom Viewer Presets.
 By adding the URL sharpening commands to the Modifiers box, you add sharpening every time that viewer is called with that viewer preset.